 PlayStation 4 ($290-plus), PS4 Pro ($400), and PlayStation 3 ($100-plus)

 Unfortunately, none of Sony’s gaming consoles — including the PS3, PS4 or PS4 Pro — have native mirroring features included.
 While there is an official PlayStation smartphone app that allows you to control your PS4 and browse the PlayStation Network remotely, that’s about all it can do.
 Instead, users will have to resort to third-party options.
 Plex is probably your best bet here, as with Xbox.
 Other options, like R-play, allow you to do the opposite of phone mirroring, i.e., play games from your PlayStation to your iPhone.
 If you have an Android phone, there are more complex ways to get R-play, but it’s not yet available on the Google Play store and we cannot vouch for their quality or viability.

 Many newer TVs have mobile mirroring built right in.
 If you have a newer TV and you noticed an acronym on one of the HDMI inputs labeled MHL, you already have a plug-and-play solution to connecting your Android phone, albeit from a decidedly 20th-century, hardwired connection.
 MHL stands for mobile high-definition link, and allows you to mirror most content right on your display through an HDMI input.
 All you’ll need is a cable (you’ll want to make sure it works with your phone’s output) that converts your smartphone’s connection to an HDMI connection.
-Note: MHL will also power and charge your device while connected, but we haven’t seen a lot of great reviews for the cables in our searching, so you’ll need to proceed at your own monetary risk.
+Note: MHL will also power and charge your device while connected, but we haven’t seen a lot of great reviews for the cables in our research, so you’ll need to proceed at your own monetary risk.

 There are other options available, as well.
 Many Roku TVs, for instance, work just like the set-top devices when it comes to mirroring.
 For other TVs, check your settings manual to find out if MHL or wireless mirroring are part of the package (alternately, here is a handy list from Best Buy of some televisions with mirroring capability).